tadmonyayafranklin/my-react-admin/README.md

-# Welcome on Nexus
+# Welcome on Nexus &#x1F389;

-The goal of this project was to build a React dashbord application using React-admin.
+This project is a React dashbord application using React-admin that enable us to manage users and posts.

-# Goals
+# Goals &#x1F3AF;

 1. ### Setting up a React Admin Project
 **Task:** Create a React Admin application using the React Admin framework.